-Foreign Direct Investments or FDIs have a direct impact on the growth of Indian Economy.
-FDI is one of the major sources of monetary supply into the Indian Economy.
+Foreign Direct Investments or FDIs have a direct impact on the growth of the Indian Economy.
+FDI is one of the major sources of money supply into the Indian Economy.
 The investing companies reap profits by investing in fast-growing business segments of India which features cheaper wage, easy availability of skilled labors, and the dynamic business environment of India.
 FDI attracted by Indian economy has been ranked among the top ten investment destinations across the world.

 Types of Foreign Direct Investment